purton-tech/barricade/README.md

 There's two important things to note from the whoami screenshot.

-* The Cookie header `auth=` is stored client side and is an encrypted cookie based on `SECRET_KEY`
+* The Cookie header `session=` is stored client side and is an encrypted cookie based on `SECRET_KEY`
-* A header called `User` is passed in.
+* A header called `x-user-id` is passed in.
 This is the primary key of the user in the Users table.
 Your app can retrieve this header to access the logged in user.
 This is not stored on the client it's only passed from Contor to your application.

 ## Finally take a look in the database